joelwaymack/joelwaymack.github.io/_posts/2022-07-08-azure-functions-part-3-building-a-processing-pipeline.md

 ### Payments API

-Let's add in a couple of API route to retrieve Payments.
+Let's add in a couple of API routes to retrieve Payments.

 1. Create a new handler file called **PaymentApiHandler.cs**
 1. Add the following function to retrieve payments for a specific customer.